 Client Hints Aim and Background

 Client Hints are being driven by Google and have been supported in Chrome since late 2015, with early IETF drafts dating back as far as 2013.
-Now forming a key part of Google’s proposal to deprecate and freeze the User-Agent header, via a Chrome update, which has been postponed until at least 2021, Client Hints are intended to be an alternative source of information contained in the User-Agent header – this intention / proposal was opened for review in January 2020 and is currently closed due to the postponement.
+Now forming a key part of Google’s proposal to deprecate and freeze the User-Agent header via a Chrome update, which has been postponed until at least 2021, Client Hints are intended to be an alternative source of information contained in the User-Agent header.
+This intention / proposal was opened for review in January 2020 and is currently closed due to the postponement.

 While there are concerns and ongoing challenges from industry regarding Google leveraging their market dominance to force through a change on open web standards (i.e. deprecating the User-Agent header), we are excited to see the introduction of Client Hints and hope that all browsers will eventually support this developing initiative.
 Currently, Safari, a key source of traffic with high-value demographic characteristics, does not support Client Hints.
 Browser support for Client Hints, specifically DPR, Width and Viewport-Width hints, can be seen below: